 The solvents listed in Table 1 are intended as representative of those with similar capabilities for solubilizing each ISRM rather than as a prescriptive set for use in qNMR.
-However these are the most readily available deuterated solvents and a majority of reported applications of solution qNMR have been undertaken using one of these solvents.
+These are however the most readily available deuterated solvents and a majority of reported applications of solution qNMR use one of these solvents.

-Compounds recommended as ISRMs for use with CDCl3 as solvent (BTFMBA, DMTP, DMSO2 and BTMSB) should be suitable for use in other chlorinated (CD2Cl2, C2D2Cl4) or non-polar (benzene- d_6 , toluene- d_8 , THF- d_8 , pyridine- d_5) solvents.
+Compounds recommended as ISRMs for use with $CDCl_3$ as solvent (BTFMBA, DMTP, DMSO2 and BTMSB) should be suitable for use in other chlorinated (CD_2Cl_2 , $C_2D_2Cl_4$) or non-polar (benzene- d_6 , toluene- d_8 , THF- d_8 , pyridine- d_5) solvents.